35th Annual Hills Alive Free Summer Music Festival postponed until July 2021

 Vendors and other stakeholders who have secured their reservation for participating at Hills Alive this year may choose to have Hills Alive hold their deposit for the festival in 2021 or be refunded.

-In 2019, Hills Alive drew support from at least 22 states and 2 Canadian provinces, most from South Dakota, North Dakota, Montana, Wyoming and Nebraska.
+In 2019, Hills Alive drew support from at least 22 states and two Canadian provinces — most from South Dakota, North Dakota, Montana, Wyoming and Nebraska.

 Hills Alive is a ministry of the Bethesda Christian Broadcasting family of media which includes the radio stations Power 107.1 KSLT, Pure Worship 97.9 the Breeze and 88.3 KLMP, Words for Life.